 Gelsinger, a true believer in the potential the African continent holds, and one who wholesomely involves himself in charity work, has put his full support behind the ongoing and commendable work done by the VMware IT Academy Team under the Virtualize Africa program, a program specifically designed to empower Africans to lead in the digital future.

-The Virtualize Africa program has helped fuel the rapid growth, reach and effectiveness of the IT Academy Program in the last year, a growth that has been championed by the Global Program Manager of the VMware IT Academy Team, Jackie Barker-Weeks, supported by Global Director of Worldwide Readiness, Assessment, Certification & Enablement (WWRACE), Tom MacKay and Vincent Herreman, Senior Manager, VMware IT Academy.
+The Virtualize Africa program has helped fuel the rapid growth, reach and effectiveness of the IT Academy Program in the last year, a growth that has been championed by the Global Program Manager of the VMware IT Academy Team, Jackie Barker-Weeks, supported by Global Director of Worldwide Readiness, skill assessment test, Certification & Enablement (WWRACE), Tom MacKay and Vincent Herreman, Senior Manager, VMware IT Academy.

 The program has greatly begun making significant inroads into ensuring training, education and certification is accessible to Africans.
 An MOU signing with the African Union Commission took place on the third day of the conference; part of this drive for prominence in the coming digital years.